 I was the first designer with roots in hip-hop and urban to successfully break into the designer collection market.
 For years I fought long hard battles to gain credibility and the respect of some of the biggest luxury retailers and press.
 Unlike today, urban hip-hop culture was looked down upon in the designer and luxury circles.
 I often fought with my PR agency asking why am I getting good reviews from my runway shows but the editors are not using my clothing in editorials?
 The agency explained their fight, “the editors are saying, when they are looking for jeans, they will call Maurice Malone.
 When they are looking for suits, they will call on Gucci.”

 For years, luxury was more aligned more with Rock and Alternative music.
 This didn’t stop designer brands from being promoted in songs by hip-hop artist.
 However, it started to get noticed that the promotion and earnings were not reciprocated.
 This help to drive artist like Jay-Z and Sean Combs to launch their own luxury liquor brands.

-With Hip-Hop surpassing rock as the biggest selling genre, kids that grew-up on hip-hop culture are now in the position of influencer.
+With hip-hop surpassing rock as the biggest selling genre, kids that grew up on hip-hop culture are now in the position of influencer.
 The fear I fought so long and hard against has evolved into an embrace.
 From collaborations featuring Jennifer Lopez to Kanye West to A$AP Rocky, hip-hop has moved designer and luxury into a new era where Supreme can flourish and where Virgil Abloh could be appointed as the menswear designer for Louis Vuitton.

+At Williamsburg Garment Company, my challenge was making an unbranded brand branded, creating clean simple styles that can compete with branded decorated denim.
 Witnessing with pride, the success of designers like Virgil Abloh, Jerry Lorenzo and others, has signaled to me the time is right for Maurice Malone.
 Not for 90’s street nostalgia, but for design.